casudo/Kickbase-Insights/README.md

 </div>

+> [!NOTE]
-> Note: This is a hobby project to test stuff with JSON and the cores of Python.
+This is a hobby project to test stuff with JSON and the cores of Python.
 Feel free to create issues and contribute.

 ##### Table of Contents
 - [Screenshots](#screenshots)